SC Preußen Münster

 SC Preußen Münster (English: Prussia Münster) is a German sports club based in Münster, North Rhine-Westphalia which is mostly recognised for its football section.
-The football team currently plays in the 2.
-Bundesliga which is the second tier in German football.
+The football team currently plays in the 3.
+Liga which is the third tier in German football.
 Preußen Münster also fields teams in tennis, athletics, futsal, handball, fistball, darts and esports.

 History

 The club was founded as FC Preußen on 30 April 1906 and has its roots in a group formed at the Johann-Conrad-Schlaun Grammar School.
 Historians consider patriotic reasons for naming the club after Prussia.
 At first the club did not have its own ground and was playing at a parade ground of the army at Loddenheide.
 General Baron von Bissing gave permission only if the goals would be taken down again after training.
 On 24 June 1907, the Eagles won their first game against FC Osnabrück with 5–0.
 After successfully applying for the Western German League system, the team initially competed in the second tier.
 In 1908 the Eagles were promoted to the first league and in 1914 they won the Westphalian Championship.
 Between 1916 and 1926 the club played on Münstermannplatz, which was close to the current ground, the Preußenstadion.
 In 1921, they won the Championship a second time and also took on their current name.

 In 1933, Preußen advanced to the Gauliga Westfalen, one of sixteen top-flight leagues established through the re-organization of German football under the Third Reich.
 They earned only mediocre results there and were relegated twice.
 Their second demotion in 1941 left them out of first division football until after World War II.